What Happens at Interview?

 You will find that there is a team of current undergraduates on hand during the interview period.
 They often arrange hospitality for candidates, especially for those staying overnight and will generally provide help, dealing with queries you might have about interviews, studying at Magdalene etc or offer support or some distraction from the interviews themselves.

-The student helpers, Admissions staff and the Porters will be willing to show you where an interview room is, direct you to Ramsay Hall for something to eat, provide help if you need to contact someone, or just give a word of support and encouragement.
+The student helpers, Admissions staff and the Porters will be willing to show you where an interview room is, direct you to Cripps Court Cafeteria for something to eat, provide help if you need to contact someone, or just give a word of support and encouragement.

 We hope you enjoy the opportunity to visit Magdalene and hope that the interview experience proves not to be as daunting as you had feared!